 Painting Shaker kitchen cabinets is a good way to update an existing kitchen and to get a bespoke look.
 Ideal colours are cream, muted green, pale grey-blue or pink, but even deep blue and red work well as accent colours, perhaps confined to just one statement piece.

 Combine two different colours, or natural and painted finishes, for a more characterful look, but don’t overdo it: if colouring the units, keep the walls neutral and vice versa.
 In addition, ‘avoid using patterns unless they are naïve and natural,’ says Helen Parker, deVOL’s Creative Director.

 So once you have the practical elements of your Shaker kitchen sorted you can start to get exciting about decorating it, picking out cabinet design ideas, choosing storage and add personality to make the space your own.
-Here are some gorgeous Shaker kitchens to get your inspired...
+Here are some gorgeous Shaker style kitchens to get your inspired...